Choi702/book_app/README.md

 -----------------------------------------------------------------

+Lab 12 Feature 1
+Number and name of feature:

+Estimate of time needed to complete:

+Start time:

+Finish time:

+Actual time needed to complete:

+Number and name of feature:

+Estimate of time needed to complete:

+Start time:

+Finish time:

+Actual time needed to complete:

+Number and name of feature:

+Estimate of time needed to complete:

+Start time:

+Finish time:

+Actual time needed to complete:

+Number and name of feature:

+Estimate of time needed to complete:

+Start time:

+Finish time:

+Actual time needed to complete:

+Number and name of feature:

+Estimate of time needed to complete:

+Start time:

+Finish time:

+Actual time needed to complete:

+Number and name of feature:

+Estimate of time needed to complete:

+Start time:

+Finish time:

+Actual time needed to complete:

 Number and name of feature:

 Estimate of time needed to complete:

 Start time:

 Finish time:

 Actual time needed to complete: